J.P. Rizal Avenue

 J.P.
 Rizal Avenue, also known as J.P.
 Rizal Street, is a major local avenue in Makati and Taguig, Metro Manila, Philippines.
 It is a contour collector road on the south bank of the Pasig River that runs east–west from Pateros Bridge at the Taguig–Pateros boundary to its intersection with Zobel Roxas, Delpan, and Tejeron Streets at the Makati–Manila boundary.
 It is a component of Radial Road 4 (R-4).
 The avenue was named after the Philippines' national hero, Dr. José P. Rizal.

 J.P.
 Rizal extends past Circumferential Road 5 into East Rembo, Comembo, and the municipality of Pateros as J. P. Rizal Avenue Extension.
-West of Zobel Roxas, it continues as Tejeron Street, ending at Pedro Gil Street.
+West of Zobel Roxas, it continues as Tejeron Street, which ends at its intersection with Pedro Gil and Dr. M. L. Carreon Streets.
 The eastern section and extension between Guadalupe Nuevo and Pateros was formerly called Guadalupe–Pateros Road, and its section from Lawton Avenue eastwards forms part of McKinley–Pateros Road.